Friday, 5 February 2010

 Rapid prototyping worldwide[2]

-Audi RSQ was made by Audi with rapid prototyping industrial
+The Audi RSQ was made by Audi with rapid prototyping industrial KUKA robots

 A large number of competing technologies are available in the marketplace.
 As all are additive technologies, their main differences are found in the way layers are built to create parts.
 Some are melting or softening material to produce the layers (SLS, FDM) where others are laying liquid materials thermosets that are cured with different technologies.
 In the case of lamination systems, thin layers are cut to shape and joined together.